Hammad-Anjum/Airline-Satisfaction-Analysis/README.md

 ## Dataset
-The dataset is available at : https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction and contains the following:
+The dataset is available at : https://www.kaggle.com/datasets/teejmahal20/airline-passenger-satisfaction and contains 23 columns with 100,000+ rows.
+The columns are as follows:
 - Gender: Gender of the passengers (Female, Male)
 - Customer Type: The customer type (Loyal customer, disloyal customer)
 - Age: The actual age of the passengers